She's been through hell. She endured so much. The toxic relationship she left behind took it's toll.

 This is when she breaks down, in the restroom, in her car, in her bedroom.
 When she's out, she holds back the tears, she hides her trembling hands.
 She prays that things get better, she prays that the time will soon come in which she no longer needs to pretend to be strong, she still has hope.

-You're much stronger than you give yourself credit for.
+You're much stronger than you think you are.